brotherJ4mes/nwm_acquisition/README.md

+# nwm_acquisition code

+**purpose:**      Downloading and processing NWM output from either NCEP or google archives.

+Currently, this code is set up to download streamflow and velocity data from NWM chrtout (channel route out) netCDFs, tho it could be adapted and utilized for other variables and files.
+Due to the nature of stream networks, the dimenions in channel route out are linear and difficult to subset.
+This code aims to simplify and automate the process.

 **prerequisites:**   This bash code utilizes
 1. netCDF operators `ncks`, `ncpdq` netCDF operators (Zender,  nco.sf.net)
 2. `cdo`: Climate Dataset Operators (code.mpimet.mpg.de/projects/cdo)